 On 27 December 2017, the complainant called again and reported that the injured worker wanted to submit a letter to factory management but management did not want to receive this letter.
 The trade union did not want to support the letter either, feeling that this case was not important.

-In the letter, the injured worker wrote that he/she felt intimidated and insecure.
+In the letter, the injured worker wrote that he/she felt intimidated and unsafe.
 On 23 December 2017, a supervisor called him/her to have a discussion in the canteen.
 However, the supervisor showed up with more people and asked the worker to sign a 'Peace Agreement', which the worker did not want to sign.

 The complainant indicated that:

-- HR, not factory security, should handle physical assault cases
+1. HR, not factory security, should handle physical assault cases

-- Management has not taken action against the perpetrator
+3. Management has not taken action against the perpetrator

 Overview of the complaint investigation